N2 P-PDK

 1. Go to the dedicated Europractice page.

-2. Download the Design Kit License Agreement (DKLA) and email the signed version to imec.
+2. Download the Design Kit License Agreement (DKLA) of your preferred PDK and email the signed version to imec.

 3. Upon receipt and processing of your signed DKLA, imec will create an account on the Querio platform, allowing you download access to the PDK.